Leafl19/Predictive-Diabetes-Analysis-/README.md

 - **BMI Impact**: Higher BMI is associated with a higher chance of diabetes, but the correlation is weaker than for glucose levels.
   **BP**: While higher blood pressure is associated with diabetes, its predictive power is weaker compared to glucose and age

-## Recommendations to Prevent getting Diabetes
+## Recommendations
 **Target High-Risk Groups**: Focusing on older patients with high glucose and BMI levels to prevent diabetes.

 **Promote Health Screenings**: Encouraging routine health check-ups to monitor glucose levels, especially in patients over 50 years old.

  **Dietary and Lifestyle Changes**: Weight management programs for patients with elevated BMI to reduce the risk of getting diabetes